KickToken [new] Market Cap Achieves $22.07 Million (KICK)

-KickToken [new] (CURRENCY:KICK) traded 4.1% lower against the U.S. dollar during the 24-hour period ending at 13:00 PM E.T. on August 29th.
-One KickToken [new] coin can currently be bought for approximately $0.0148 or 0.00000030 BTC on popular cryptocurrency exchanges.
-KickToken [new] has a total market capitalization of $22.07 million and $2.82 million worth of KickToken [new] was traded on exchanges in the last 24 hours.
-In the last week, KickToken [new] has traded up 1.7% against the U.S. dollar.
+KickToken [new] (CURRENCY:KICK) traded 4.1% lower against the US dollar during the twenty-four hour period ending at 8:00 AM ET on August 31st.
+In the last seven days, KickToken [new] has traded up 1.7% against the US dollar.
+One KickToken [new] coin can now be purchased for $0.0148 or 0.00000030 BTC on major exchanges.
+KickToken [new] has a market capitalization of $22.07 million and approximately $2.82 million worth of KickToken [new] was traded on exchanges in the last 24 hours.

 - Chainlink (LINK) traded 1.3% lower against the dollar and now trades at $25.66 or 0.00052596 BTC.